GetVerdict

 PASS

-Materially above the registry — overpriced relative to filed deeds
+Materially above the registry — overpriced relative to settled sales

 Momentum chip tiers